 As much as brands would love to be fully in control of their presence, the simple truth is: your employees are the ones that ultimately shape your employer brand.
 They live your culture and define it with their relationships and views.

 So why not leverage their perspective to give your employer brand a more relatable dimension.
-In 2022 more than ever before, you will need to post regular content updates showcasing your employer brand from your employees’ points of view.
+Now more than ever before, you will need to post regular content updates showcasing your employer brand from your employees’ points of view.

 Everything from employee blog posts, social media updates, sneak-peek videos, all the way to stories and podcasts – the sky’s the limit.
 The more specific you are for each department and position, the easier it will be for new candidates to envision themselves as part of your team.